Lawnless/owo-auto-hunter/README.md

 # Owo-Auto-Hunter
-Python üzerinde discord.py ile geliştirilmiş Discord üzerinde ki OwO botu için hayvan(zoo) kasma sistemi.
+Developed with Python programming language and discord.py library, Auto-hunting OwO animals and win battles for you!